The European Union's (EU) AI Act came into force on 1 August 2024 and is the most detailed AI legislation in the world right now.

 Providers build AI systems or general purpose AI models.
 Google, Microsoft and Amazon Web Services (AWS) are examples of providers.
 They have the most responsibility.

 Some of their responsibilities include ensuring their product is compliant with the act and putting their product through a conformity assessment.
+They must also make sure their employees are trained in the benefits and risks of building AI.

 Deployers use AI systems that someone else has built.
 Deployers must ensure people in their company follow the AI provider’s instructions for using the system.
+They need make sure their employees are trained in the benefits and risks of using AI.

 They must keep records of how people are using the AI system, and ensure the system is working.
 And they have a responsibility to inform users if an AI system affects them.